A parole proceeding is a hearing to determine whether an offender is suitable for release to parole supervision.

 Offenders are entitled to legal counsel, which may be a private attorney or one appointed by the BPH.
 The District Attorney from the prosecuting county may make a presentation opposing or supporting parole.
 Crime victims or their families are entitled to present a Victims Impact Statement the result of Proposition 8, the Crime Victims Bill of Rights, 1982).

 Any person may submit information to the BPH concerning any offender.
 When deciding whether to release an offender on parole, the BPH considers all information received from the public.
 Written comments should be directed to the Classification and Parole Representative at the prison where the proceeding will be conducted.
 Those comments will be included in the offender’s Central File and will be considered by future hearing panels.
 Communications opposing an offender’s release on parole may be placed in the confidential section of the Central File.
 The names and addresses of those writing are considered confidential.

 If parole is granted, the panel will explain the decision.
 All decisions to grant parole are subject to review, part of a check- and balance system to ensure public safety is not compromised.
-They include:

 Impact statements and letters regarding a case the Governor’s office may be reviewing should be addressed to the Governor’s attention, State Capitol Building, Sacramento, CA 95814.

 If parole is denied, the commissioners must deny the offender a specific period of time (3, 5, 7, 10 or 15 years).